moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/metrics/_index.md

 Tracking Events.
 Unfortunately, database metrics are not yet supported by the CLI so must be done by hand.

 1. Create a yaml file in the appropriate subdirectory of `config/metrics` or `ee/config/metrics` if it's a metric limited to an enterprise tier.
     1. If the metric is meant to capture all time, use the `counts_all` subdirectory.
     1. Otherwise use the appropriate `counts_7d` or `counts_28d` subdirectory for weekly and monthly metrics respectively.
 1. Use existing yaml files as templates
 1. Use the schema defined [here](https://docs.gitlab.com/ee/development/internal_analytics/metrics/metrics_dictionary.html).

-NOTE: Make sure that the milestone is a string
+NOTE: Make sure that the milestone is a string.

 #### Testing